innovationOUtside/vce-generic-guide/g-vce_homepage_classicnb.md

 When you return to the VCE and reopen a notebook, you will find your work saved from your previous sessions, although you may find you that a new kernel session has been started (see [](g-jupyter-notebook-gotchas)).

-At the end of each unit or block block, or whenever you have submitted notebook related assessement material, we **strongly** recommend that you download a copy of the completed Jupyter notebooks.
+At the end of each unit or block, or whenever you have submitted notebook related assessment material, we **strongly** recommend that you download a copy of the completed Jupyter notebooks.
 On completion of the module, you may lose access to the hosted VCE and your hosted work files.
 To keep access to any changes you have made to your notebooks, you will need to download copies of them to your own computer.

 ## Non-appearance of notebooks in the local VCE